 Carl Banks and Lawrence Taylor got most of the press during the 1980’s, but it could be argued that Harry Carson was just as important as he was an influential leader both on and off the field.

-As the team’s primary run-stuffer on the inside of the Giants’ 3-4 defense, Carson helped the Giants shut down the run so that they could do what they did best: Rush the passer.
+As the team’s primary run-stuffer on the inside of the Giants’ 3-4 defense, Carson helped them shut down the run so they could do what they did best: Rush the passer.

 He was selected to the All-Pro Team 7 times, the All-NFC Team 8 times, selected to play in the Pro Bowl 9 times, and was named NFC Linebacker of the Year twice.